Njorthr/TimeNow/README.md

 # TimeNow

-TimeNow is a codewell.cc challenge.
+TimeNow is a https://www.codewell.cc/challenges/timenow-landing-page--608d9a7d747bad001532bd70 challenge.
 Consists of 2 pages: Landing and Pricing Page.
 Built with HTML/CSS only
 <hr>